minagawah/cra-ts-emotion-tailwind-solution/README.md

 [emotion](https://emotion.sh/docs/introduction)
 and
 [tailwindcss](https://tailwindcss.com/)
-working, is to use ***babel plugins.***
+working, is to use `babel` plugins:
-Here are the plugins:

 - babel-plugin-tailwind-components
 - babel-plugin-macros

-Once you install the plugins,
+Once you install them,
-you need to create `babel-plugin-macros.config.js` directly under the root directory
+you create `babel-plugin-macros.config.js`
+directly under the root:

 #### # `./babel-plugin-macros.config.js`